B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 - **startseq** a little girl climbing the stairs to her playhouse **endseq**
 - **startseq** a little girl in a pink dress going into a wooden cabin **endseq**

 Generally, the input sequences for a neural network model should have the same length (because we need to pack them all in a single tensor).
-For example, when working with text data such as reviews, it is common to truncate them to a reasonable length and make them equal.
+For example, when working with text data such as reviews, it is common to truncate them to a reasonable length and make them equal length.
 For the case of the captions, since they are not too long, I looked at the maximum caption length in the data, which was 40, and used that as my fixed sequence length since it is not too long.
-Then I padded the shorter captions with zeros.
-So now all captions have a length of 40.
+Then I padded the shorter captions with zeros so that now all captions have a length of 40.

 ## 3. Removing the outliers